Aston Martin DB4 GT Zagato: Sanction III Zagatos

-Due to the huge popularity, very high price tag, great look and rarity of the DB4 GT Zagatos, many replica cars have been constructed based on DB4 and DB4 GT chassis.
-These replica (or recreation) cars bear a close resemblance to the original Zagatos, but were not made by the Italian Zagato company.

 Aston Martin Continuation Series

 In April 2019, Aston Martin Works (the heritage division of Aston Martin) started building a run of 19 DB4 GT Zagatos.
 The cars can only be purchased as part of the "DBZ Centenary Collection" pack which also includes an Aston Martin DBS GT Zagato.
 Instead of the original 3.7-litre straight-six, the recreations from Aston Martin Works use a 4.7-litre engine now making around 400 bhp.
 Aston Martin Works manufactured Continuation Series which captures the essence of Aston Martin's illustrious heritage.